Furniture Painting Classes for Maryland, Virginia, and D.C.!

 Furniture Painting Class: Decorating on a Budget!

 Furniture painting classes will be for 5 hours where we’ll be learning how to properly paint furniture!
-We’ll be using high-quality chalked paint and we’ll be painting a piece of furniture or a wooden craft that I will provide for you!
+We’ll be using Beyond Paint brand of furniture paint on a piece that you bring to class (must be small enough for you to carry up a short flights of stairs by yourself). and we’ll be painting a piece of furniture or a wooden craft that I will provide for you!
 Once you’ve mastered your favorite technique, you’ll be able to create the same finish on your own furniture at home!

 I WILL PROVIDE:

-- Furniture paint (you’ll choose your own color from 5-7 popular sample colors).
+- Furniture paint (you’ll choose your own color from 5-7 popular colors of Beyond Paint brand of furniture paint).

 - Smocks & gloves